ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The Authorization Request sent from the Client to the AS is defined in {{Section 5.8.1 of I-D.ietf-ace-oauth-authz}} and MAY contain the following parameters, which, if included, MUST have format and value as specified below.

-* 'scope', specifying the name of the groups that the Client wishes to access, and optionally the roles that the Client wishes to take in those groups.
+* 'scope', specifying the name of the groups that the Client requests to access, and optionally the roles that the Client requests to have in those groups.

    This parameter is encoded as a CBOR byte string, which wraps a CBOR array of one or more scope entries.
 All the scope entries are specified according to a same format, i.e. either the AIF format or the textual format defined below.